Selling Probate and Inherited Real Estate

 Additionally, I assure you’ll receive the most financial gain when selling your loved one’s home, even if it’s a massive fixer-upper.
 A large majority of probate homes for sale are fixer-uppers.
 This is not uncommon at all.
 I have a strategy which keeps wholesalers out which means a much, much higher sales price for you.

-This is just one example of many, where I helped the seller get absolute top dollar, more than $100,000 more than she thought, for a fixer upper while the estate was in probate.
+This is just one example of many, where I helped the seller get absolute top dollar.
+I sold it for more than $100,000 she thought it was worth.
+And this was a fixer upper while the estate was in probate.

 Don’t Leave Money on the Table Which You’re Entitled in Selling a House in Probate

 Too often, there are other parties involved, often family members, who are eager to just get it over with.
-This leaves a ton of money on the table and invites the vulture wholesalers in to take advantage of the situation and literally rob you blind.
+This leaves a ton of money on the table.
+It invites the vulture wholesalers in to take advantage of the situation and literally rob you blind.
 I see it all the time.

 You don’t want to sell your probate or inherited property to a wholesaler for way less than it’s worth no matter the condition.